-Frequently Asked Question's (FAQ's) for the Online Master of Arts in Speech-Language Pathology
+Frequently Asked Question's (FAQ's) for the MA in Speech-Language Pathology - Online program

 At this time, the answer is unfortunately no. We cannot support our current supervision model for locations beyond four hours.